 Easter.
 The holiday when we celebrate the resurrection of Jesus.
 Unfortunately some of the products sold at Easter time are made by exploiting people whom Jesus died for!
 Much of the cocoa used to make Easter chocolates comes from West Africa, where trafficked children have been used in production.
 And the Easter baskets and toys that fill them are sometimes made in sweatshops.
-But below are ethical Easter eggs, baskets, chocolate and more gifts you can buy that show the love of Jesus.
+But below are ethically-made and fair trade Easter eggs, baskets, chocolate and more gifts you can buy that truly show the love of Jesus.

 "A nonprofit, fair trade organization dedicated to lifting disadvantaged artisans, farmers, and their families out of poverty."
 They sell lots of fair trade Easter gifts, including bunnies, baskets, eggs and Easter chocolates.

 "Creating jobs for mothers & fathers who don’t want to have to abandon their children to an orphanage because they can’t feed them."
-They sell adorable, fair trade stuffed Easter bunnies.
+They sell beautifully-made fair trade Easter basket fillers.

 "A global marketplace and the beautiful products in this shop are made by women empowered by Mercy House Global."
-They offer fair trade Easter eggs, chocolate and gifts with beautiful stories behind them.
+They offer fair trade Easter eggs, chocolate, Easter baskets and more gifts with beautiful stories behind them.

 WorldCrafts "develops sustainable, fair-trade businesses among impoverished people around the world."
 They sell fair trade cross jewelry.